Digilent/reVISION-Zybo-Z7-20/README.md

 7. Choose the sdsoc folder of this repo as your workspace.

-8. Click Import Project on the Welcome screen.
+8. If this is the first time opening the workspace, click Import Project on the Welcome screen.
 In the window that opens, select the sdsoc folder as the root directory and click finish to import the zybo_z7_20 platform project.
+Skip this step if the workspace already has the project imported.

 9. In the Project Explorer pane, double click platform.spr in the zybo_z7_20 project.
 Changes, such as adding library and include paths, can be made to the platform at this point.
 See UG1146 from Xilinx for information on using this tool to define the SDSoC platform.

 10. Click the hammer in the zybo_z7_20 pane to generate the platform.
+After it finishes the console should indicate that the platform was generated successfully.
+Close SDx.

-11. Open a new terminal (outside SDx) and cd into the sdsoc folder.
-Run the
+11. Open a new terminal and cd into the sdsoc folder.
+Run the following:
-    following:

         sudo ./finalize_platform.sh